Posts by user "Seamless" [Posts: 13 Total up-votes: 0 Pages: 1]

 Even if my theory is not confirmed, I still believe that the positioning and mechanism of the FCS are suboptimal.
 Switches of such critical importance should be better protected, and movements in the area in front of the switches (like reducing thrust) should not follow the same direction as shutting off the fuel supply.
 A different switching direction alone would provide more safety—especially considering that the FCS are protected laterally by metal plates.

-Subjects: Air Worthiness Directives Engine Failure (All) FADEC Fuel (All) Fuel Cutoff Fuel Pumps RAT (All) RAT (Deployment) Weight on Wheels
+Subjects (links are to this post in the relevant subject page so that this post can be seen in context): Air Worthiness Directives Engine Failure (All) FADEC Fuel (All) Fuel Cutoff Switches RAT (All) RAT (Deployment) SAIB NM-18-33 Special Airworthiness Information Bulletin Weight on Wheels

 Seamless